saleor/saleor/docs/installation.rst

    .. note::

-       Secret key has to be unique and must not be shared with anybody.
+       Secret key should be a unique string only your team knows.
+       It's serious as this key is used to ensure security of your installation.
+       Consult `Django's documentation <https://docs.djangoproject.com/el/1.10/ref/settings/#secret-key>`_ for details.

+       We try to provide usable default values for all of the settings.
+       We've decided not to provide a default for ``SECRET_KEY`` as we fear someone would inevitably ship a project with the default value left in code.

    .. code-block:: bash

-    $ export SECRET_KEY='mysecretkey'
+    $ export SECRET_KEY='<mysecretkey>'

 #.
 Prepare the database: